Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 He's in some sort of Helsinki nightclub.

-So the next thing he knew, Imo found himself lying in the snow in the middle of nowhere with none of his troops around him.
+he knew imo found himself lying in the snow in the middle of nowhere with none of his troops around him

-Looking around, he determined that it was most likely morning, so he had blacked out for probably more than 12 hours.
+looking around he determined that it was most likely morning so he had blacked out for probably

 I walked 8Ks yesterday and I was like, I deserve a medal.

-On a really nice track by a river and I went, whew!
+On a really nice track by a river and I went, whew, exercise.

 How much perv had you had?